aliakseikln/aliakseikln/README.md

 - 👋 Hi, I’m @aliakseikln
 - 👀 I’m interested in getting a job as a Junior Android Developer
-- 💼 If you like my repository please contact me, open for suggestions
+- 💼 Open for suggestions